 There are a ton of other advantages of holding a part-time job besides just the income.
-The experience, opportunities as well as contacts gained can help give individuals a head start in their careers.
+The experience, opportunities as well as contacts gained can help individuals get a head start in their careers.

-GrabJobs specializes in Part-Time, Retail, Hospitality and F&B jobs.
+GrabJobs specialises in Part-Time, Retail, Hospitality and F&B jobs.
 They count over 5,000 companies using their platform from Hospitality giants like Ascott to renown retail brands like Uniqlo.
 Job Seekers can have their profiles automatically generated for them and they can begin applying for jobs in under a minute with the automated chat-bot pre-screening interviews.
 Once candidates have been shortlisted, they will be able to set an interview with the employer and have automated reminders sent to them.

-Pros of GrabJobs:
+Pros of GrabJobs

 - Apply for jobs without a CV.